chi-0828/profile-site/README.md

 ``` shell
 npm run deploy
 ```
-There is a new branch `gh-pages` on your repository, you can host the branch to be the GitHub page in `setting`
+There is a new branch `gh-pages` on your repository; you can host the branch to be the GitHub page in `setting`

 ## TODO
 The project is under-going